Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

 Despite empirical evidence for the benefits of N and O interstitials in the RF layer, the underlying physical mechanisms are not yet fully understood.
 Theoretical models suggest that interstitials modify key superconducting parameters, including the mean free path, penetration depth, and superconducting gap \cite{gurevich_theory_2017, gurevich_reduction_2014}.
-A mismatch between a doped (dirty) surface and a clean bulker can increase the superheating field and delay vortex penetration under increasing RF fields\cite{kubo_field_2019,gurevich_maximum_2015}.
+A mismatch between a doped (dirty) surface and a clean bulk can increase the superheating field and delay vortex penetration under increasing RF fields\cite{ngampreutikorn_effect_2019,kubo_field_2019,gurevich_maximum_2015}.
 In the nonlinear Meissner screening theory, interstitials optimize the mean free path, increasing the superfluid density and reducing losses \cite{sauls_theory_2022}.
 At higher RF fields, nonlinear effects, including pair breaking and vortex penetration, can increase R$_\mathrm{T}$, contributing to field-dependent degradation of cavity performance \cite{sauls_theory_2022}.
-Nonequilibrium superconductivity is another mechanism in which interstitial impurities modify the quasiparticle distribution from the thermal equilibrium distribution by enhancing recombination or altering inelastic scattering rates under RF excitation\cite{martinello_field_2018}.
-A microscopic description of these nonequilibrium effects is provided by Eliashberg theory, in which interstitial impurities modify gap anisotropy and inelastic scattering under the strong-coupling regime \cite{eliashberg_film_1970}.
+Nonequilibrium superconductivity is another mechanism in which interstitial impurities modify the quasiparticle distribution from thermal equilibrium by enhancing recombination or altering inelastic scattering rates under RF excitation\cite{martinello_field_2018, gurevich_reduction_2014}.
+Eliashberg theory provides a microscopic description of these nonequilibrium effects, in which interstitial impurities modify gap anisotropy and inelastic scattering under the strong-coupling regime \cite{eliashberg_film_1970}.